 In 2014, I was on a no-money walking pilgrimage with one of the designers of my life.
 I walked more than 300 kilometers from Ahmadabad to Udaipur; without any money on me.

 Isn’t that awesome!

-On our journey, we had many schools and one such school — Yoganjali — was very special.
-They had hundreds of little children that I met.
+On our journey, we had many schools, and one such school — Yoganjali — was very special.
+They’d hundreds of little children that I met.
 After breakfast, we met this 80-year young lady, Ramilben Gandhi, and just kept watching her for a few moments.

-Can you believe?
+Can you believe it?
 A young lady of 20 years or so, leaving her home against the will of her parents and joining a man who was supposed to walk India for 25 years asking for land for rich landlords!
-This is Awesome!

-Next morning, I put my head on her feet and had her thoughts all through the journey.
-I wonder when I see some women who say I am a modern woman, today’s woman.
+The next morning, I put my head on her feet and had her thoughts all through the journey.
+I wonder when I see some women who say I’m a modern woman, today’s woman.
 I feel that wasn’t she a modern woman too?
-Left her home in the 20s, walked for a cause all around India, promoted self-reliance, establish a school alone etc.
+She left her home in the 20s, walked for a cause all around India, promoted self-reliance, establish a school alone, etc.

 Who is modern then?
 Maybe, both women are modern but I firmly believe that modernism has nothing to do with clothes, language or gadgets.
 It has to do with courage, thoughts, character, and a heart full of love that Ramilaben Gandhi had got 60 years ago!